nathanhoad/godot_dialogue_manager/docs/Settings.md

 - `Check for errors as you type` will do a syntax check after 1 second of inactivity.
 - `Store compile results in resource` will allow you to turn off pre-baking compile results.
 When this is off, dialogue resources will be parsed at run time instead.
 - `Treat missing translations as errors` can be enabled if you are using static translation keys and are adding them manually (there is an automatic static key button but you might be writing specific keys).
+- `Continue through title after block` will skip over titles and continue dialogue as if the title wasn't there.
+When this is enabled you can use `=> END` to manually end dialogue.

 **Editor**